 You’d expect LEGO kits to be somewhat immune from mathematics, but that’s not the case, as Samuel Arbesman of Wired’s Social Dimension demonstrated most recently.
 However, to start out with, it’s necessary to think about how humans combine things together, in general.

 In most cases, our daily objects are made up of smaller pieces that are combined in complicated and diverse ways.
 This is true whether it’s a circuit that’s made out of resistors and capacitors, or living things, which are made up of cells, neurons, and much more.
 There is a certain diversity when it comes to putting components together and orchestrating a system.
 The question that came to Mark Changizi was, does the variety of the pieces grow in tandem with the size of the system or do larger circuits just have more types of pieces?
 Or do they simply use the same handful of parts, over and over again, to make something more complex?

 Changizi’s paper Scaling of Differentiation in Networks: Nervous Systems, Organisms, Ant Colonies, Ecosystems, Businesses, Universities, Cities, Electronic Circuits, and LEGOs, Changizi along with his colleagues set out to further understand this concept.
-They discovered that single one of the systems in their interdisciplinary list had an increase of the number of types of components as the total number of pieces grew.
+They discovered that each one of the systems in their interdisciplinary list experienced an increase in the number of types of components as the total number of pieces grew.
 Basically, the larger something is, the more types of building blocks it will use.